labuancorp/PortFlow/USER_MANUAL.md

 ### 📖 5.3 User Stories (The Human Perspective)
 *   **As a Port Admin,** I want to see a thermal map of berth occupancy so I can maximize wharf revenue and reduce idle time.
 *   **As an HSE Officer,** I want to receive instant photo-evidence of hazards so I can investigate and close safety gaps within 4 hours.
-*   **As a Shipping Agent,** I want to track my vessel's cargo status (In Transit vs. In Yard) without calling the port office repeatedly.
+*   **As a Shipping Agent,** I want to book a 250T Crane autonomously so I can proceed with urgent offshore tubular loading without manual paperwork.

 ---